“Finally, it’s quiet.” Aura sighed. She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

 Suddenly, Aura lifted her head and frantically looked through the room.

-“Is something?”
+“Something wrong?”
 Ragna asked.

 Aura tried to speak, but a booming noise disrupted her words, and the chamber rumbled.
 Books fell from their shelves, and fissures drew through the windows.

 Ragna jumped in front of the princess.
 Ready to draw her saber, she knocked on the door.